zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/blacklisting-apps.md

 The *bundle blacklist* is a convenient way to manage multiple apps, OSGi bundles (modules), and plugin WAR installations.
 The list is an [OSGi configuration](https://help.liferay.com/hc/en-us/articles/360029131591-System-Settings#exporting-and-importing-configurations) that DXP uses to uninstall apps.
 You can set the list in the Control Panel or by using a `.config` file.
 It saves you the trouble of managing app, module, and plugin installations individually with the [Application Manager](./managing-apps.md) or [Gogo shell](https://help.liferay.com/hc/en-us/articles/360029070351-Using-the-Felix-Gogo-Shell).

-The blacklist can be exported from the Control Panel, so that you have the correct file name and syntax.
-Modifying the file and deploy it to DXP has these additional effects:
+The blacklist can be exported from the Control Panel to an OSGi configuration (`.config`) file.
+Modifying the file and deploying it to DXP has these additional effects:

 * Persists the changes across DXP server startups
 * Propagates the changes from a local cluster node to all the other nodes.